asnail/BDSE18-final-project-Team2/README.md

 this repository contains the materials including codes/ data/ imgs required to complete iiiEDU BDSE18 Final Project (Team2)

-Aim: Creating regression/ classification models to predict the affect of typhoons on vegetable prices in Taiwan.
+Aim: Creating regression/ classification models to predict the effect of weather on vegetable prices in Taiwan.